I am sure you’ve never been out in public with young children and been embarrassed by their behavior. Never, not you. Not your kids. But just…

 It’s no secret that June is pride month.
 Everywhere we go there are rainbows, and “pride” plastered on retailer’s windows.
 It’s crazy how things have changed in even my lifetime.
 What was shameful and secretive just two decades ago is now celebrated in excess.
 Needless to say, we live in different days; our children are growing up in different days.

 Which means, we parents need to think carefully about raising our kids in such a way that they can handle where the world is headed.

-Often times, I think Christian parents choose to shelter their children from these worldly trends and realities.
-And at times that is certainly appropriate.
-But the reality is, the messages of the world are going to creep in eventually — if not from the media, then from kids on the playground, or even in Sunday School class.
+Often times, I think Christian parents choose to shelter their children from worldly trends and realities.
+And at times that’s certainly appropriate.
+But the reality is, the messages of the world are going to creep in eventually — if not from the media, then from kids on the playground, or even kids in Sunday School class.
 Or simply by walking through the mall, stopping by a local coffee shop, or spending time with extended family.
-Sexual sin is promoted constantly.
+Sexual sin is constantly being promoted.
 And because of that, it may be time we thoughtfully open the floodgates of communication with our children.